Marker bar and status indicator

-Marker Bar and Status Indicator enable you to observe results of the design-time code inspection in the current file and navigate between code issues Also, the marker bar displays special marks for other ReSharper items, e.g. when you highlight usages in the file.
+Marker bar and Status indicator let observe the results of the design-time code inspection in the current file and navigate between code issues Also, the marker bar displays special marks for other ReSharper items, for example when you highlight usages in the current file.

 Marker bar (also known as the 'Error Stripe') is a sidebar integrated into the editor scroll bar or displayed on the right of the scroll bar.
 The Marker bar can represent the following items as individual markers:

 Code issues found by ReSharper's design-time inspection.

 Markers have different colors representing kinds of corresponding items.
 Colors may vary between various color schemes but you can configure marker bar colors for each item kind individually.

 The position of a marker on the bar indicates the relative position of the corresponding item in the file.
 You can get popup tips for each item by placing the mouse pointer over markers, and you can navigate directly to relevant lines of code by clicking on them.

 Configure the appearance of the marker bar

 Select Alt+R O, then choose on the left.from the main menu or press

 Use the radio buttons under Marker bar to choose whether to display the marker bar and if it should be integrated into the scroll bar (starting from Visual Studio 2013).